jacobkap/crimebythenumbers/docs/functions.md

 }
 ```

-Now we can try it for a new recipe, this one for "The Best Lemon Bars" at URL https://www.allrecipes.com/recipe/10294/the-best-lemon-bars/.
+Now we can try it for a new recipe, this one for "The Best Lemon Bars" at this [link](https://www.allrecipes.com/recipe/10294/the-best-lemon-bars/).

 ```r